wercker/triage/README.rst

   $ triage ui "repo:owner/repo searchstring"

-Github Search will only give you up to 1000 results, so if you've got a ton more than that you're going to want to make specific triage calls.
+Github Search will start getting slow with lots of results, so if you've got a ton you're going to want to make specific triage calls.

 An Example Config